aydinbskr/AYDSozluk/README.md

-#A web application developed using RabbitMQ
+# A web application developed using RabbitMQ,Blazor and Web API